20 July 2018

 Migration, Integration and Ethnic Relations

-The course is designed for students in the social sciences interested in a research-oriented approach to the causes and consequences of migration.
-It is relevant for students across all disciplines in the social sciences (sociology, psychology, political science, anthropology and economics), and who are interested in research on migration, integration and ethnic relations.
-The course is relevant for both Bachelor and Master students.
+The course is designed for students interested in a social science research-oriented approach to the causes and consequences of migration, integration and diversity.
+It is relevant for students across all disciplines in the social sciences and who are interested in theory-driven, quantitative and analytical research on migration, integration and ethnic relations.
+The course is suitable for Bachelor and Master students.

 Certificate of Attendance